What is DEB?

 DEB Imagery and Data

 DEB takes two types of data, full disk images of the sun, and coronal images during the total solar eclipses.
 Preview imagery is displayed on debra.physics.siu.edu.
 Images on this site show the last image taken from a scope whether it is a practice image or in image taken during an event.
 The imagery is there for our teams to verify their images upload correctly and for the public to observe observations along with us.
-During the 2024 TSE, video and high quality imagery from DEB sites will be shared through our partners, NASA EDGE and SolarSTEAM.

 DEB solar disk image taken 14 October 2023.